ifarah/salurbal_heat/README.md

 **Important notes**:
 - The final tables are L1_ADUX_2001_2015.csv, **L1_ADUX_wp_2001_2015_v3.csv**, **L2_2001_2015_v3.csv**, and **L2_wp_2001_2015_v3.csv**.
 The files containing "wp" have population weighted temperature means for all cities including Panama and Peru. **L1_ADUX_2001_2015_v3.csv** and **L2_2001_2015_v3.csv** have population weighted temperature means for all cities except Panama and Peru that have GUF weighted temperature means for cities in those countries.
+- To make the data processing faster, download the [RData files](https://drive.google.com/drive/folders/1GSB6qLZN1eJo2-tNh7gWSReZgAo6p8gk) for L1 or L2.
+- Make sure to run the processes differently for leap years.
+Leap years (2004, 2008, and 2012) are processed using 366 instead of 365 days in a year within the loop.

 ---